Voice AI Agent Voice Bar

 Minimal cognitive load.
 The interface should be immediately understandable.
 No learning curve, no mode confusion.
 Recording state must be obvious at a glance.

 Seamless fallback.
-When voice isn't working or isn't appropriate, switching to text should feel natural, not like a failure mode.
+When voice isn't working or isn't appropriate, switching to text should feel routine.

 The Voice Bar Component